dsp2003/clef/README.md

 + "CLeF - UG 2-668 Stable", if you have Stable release between UG 2-666 and 2-668

-+ "CLeF - SG 1-677 Stable", if you have Stable release SG 1-677 from April 21 and up
++ "CLeF - SG 1-679 Stable", if you have Stable release SG 1-679 from May 1 and up

 + "CLeF - Cheats", if you hate the restrictions which were imposed on us by Chucklefish and want to loot everything in the scripted worlds ;)